Is $5 Million Enough To Care For a Catastrophically Injured Spinal Cord Quadriplegic Teen?

 Sadly, this scenario is all too common.
 Many individuals will see on the news or in their doctor's offices of a multi-million dollar verdict for an injured person and think it is outrageous.
 Yet, many individuals do not understand how much it really does cost day in and day out to care for a seriously injured person.
 Think about it.
 How much was your insurance company charged for an emergency room visit that lasted only a few hours?
 How much are those medications you pay for that you need to be on everyday?
 How much did that last MRI, chest x-ray, or blood work cost the insurance company?
 Not the expenses you paid out.
 Look at the charges that were sent to your insurance company.
 I remember looking at one of my bills and my insurance company was billed $7.85 for one Tylenol pill.
 I am guessing that I got the generic brand, but my insurance was billed for the real thing at a rate where I could have bought a bottle on my own at a lesser cost.
 Now just imagine how much it costs a quadriplegic to pay for medications, ventilators, back-up generators in case of a power failure, oxygen, someone to turn them so they do not get bedsores, antibiotics and wound care to treat bedsores, someone to clean them, someone to bathe them, someone to suction them or someone to feed them?
 How much does it cost to modify a home for a paraplegic or quadriplegic?
 How much does it cost to modify a car or van so a quadriplegic or paraplegic can be driven back and forth to doctors appointments?
 How much does it cost to install a ramp so that the spinal cord injured victim can be wheeled out of the house to get to doctor appointments or therapy?
 How can a spinal cord injured teen be told, "Sorry, we can only give you this amount, after that, you are on your own?"

-Here at the experienced Philadelphia Beasley spinal cord injury law firm, we really do understand the amount of expenses that a catastrophically injured victim will endure over the years.
+Here at The Beasley Firm, we really do understand the amount of expenses that a catastrophically injured victim will endure over the years.
 In addition to our specialized medical and legal teams, we consult with Life Care Planners and Economists to obtain all of the real expenses and losses an injured victim will face in the years to come.
 We go to trial with real data and costs so the jury can truly understand what expenses lay ahead for an injured victim and their family.

 If you or a loved one has been a victim of a catastrophic injury or spinal cord injury, please feel free to contact us at (215) 866-2424 for a risk free, confidential consultation.
 Our experienced medical and legal teams know how to help you.